AnthonyLedesma/Bash-and-Python-Scripting/python/python.md

 ```

-## Example Using Autoreload with iPython
+## Example Using Auto reload with iPython
-This example hotloads a python script after file changes.
+This example hot loads a python script after file changes.
 This is done using iPython3 utility and the extension 'autoreload'
 #### hello_world.py - Created
 ```python
 def sayHello():